rishikeshm123/sentiment-analysis/README.md

 After completing this notebook:
 1. ✅ Trained models saved as `.pkl` files
-2. 🚀 Create Streamlit app for predictions
+2. 🚀 Run Streamlit app for predictions
-3. 📱 Deploy the web application

-## 💡 Tips

-- First time using NLTK?
-The notebook will download required data automatically
-- The notebook includes test predictions to verify everything works
-- All models are compared side-by-side with visualizations

----

-**Ready to build the Streamlit app next!** 🎨